-A minimum of 113 credits, which include all required academic coursework, and 3 elective courses taken for credit, are required to meet graduation requirements.
-Additional elective courses for credit including the research and service learning practicums can be taken for the maximum number of allowable credits at 125.
+A minimum of 105 credits, which include all required academic coursework and 3 elective courses, are required to meet graduation requirements.
 Successful completion of all clinical education experiences is necessary for receipt of the DPT degree.
 As this is a prescribed curriculum, all courses with their corresponding credits are taken in the semester offered.